 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

-They are both amazing action cameras, but choosing between the GoPro Hero 8 and DJI Osmo Pocket will really depend on the type of trip you’re planning and activities you want to use the camera on.
-Continue reading to find out which travel camera that will suit you best!
+They are both amazing action cameras, but choosing between the GoPro Hero 8 and DJI Osmo Pocket will really depend on the type of trip you’re planning and the activities you want to use the camera for.
+Continue reading to find out which travel camera will suit you best!

 Features of the GoPro Hero 8 vs. Osmo Pocket

-Both the GoPro Hero 8 and DJI Osmo Pocket are able to record 4K and time-lapse videos, which is one of the few things that they have in common.
-They can also both record slow-motion videos in 1080p/24fps.
-I’d call this one a tie.
+Both the GoPro Hero 8 and DJI Osmo Pocket can record 4K and time-lapse videos, which is one of the few features they have in common.
+They can also record slow-motion videos in 1080p/24fps, so I’d call video quality a tie between the two cameras.
 You can see the video quality in both cameras in the videos below:

 GoPro Hero 8 Vs Osmo Pocket: Stabilization

 The built-in stabilization on the DJI Osmo Action is incredible.
 The Osmo Pocket offers full 3-axis mechanical stabilization.
 The gimbal counteracts your shaky hands and bouncy walking patterns, leaving you with perfectly smooth footage.
 You can literally jump up and down while filming, and it will come out nice and smooth.
 I’ve done this at music festivals!

 GoPro has also really upped their game when it comes to stabilization on the 8, especially compared to previous models.
 It now has HyperSmooth 2.0 image stabilization, which is done digitally.
 I also have tried jumping up and down with my GoPro Hero 8 and still had smooth AF footage.
 I upgraded from the 5 and noticed a HUGE difference.